kirankalsi/core_project/README.md

 I used Git as a version control system with GitHub as the provider.
 Github has allowed me to checkout different branches of the project and focus on features individually.
 I would merge code into my main branch once I know everything is functioning properly.
 Usually I would delete my branch after it has been merged, but for the purpose of this project I have kept them to show I was following the Feature-Branch model.
 Below is a screenshot of my branches.
+#### Branches
 ![branches](https://github.com/kirankalsi/core_project/blob/main/images/branches.PNG)

 I also implemented GitHub's webhooks feature so my code can be polled by Jenkins' build triggers (automatic builds).